opensearch-project/project-website/_posts/2023-07-10-introducing-extensions-for-opensearch.md

 ## Next steps

-We are thrilled with the progress we have made with extensibility so far and the early performance benchmarking results.
-Before we commit to releasing this experimental feature and the SDK as generally available, we would like your feedback.
+We are thrilled with the progress we have made with extensibility so far and with the early performance benchmarking results.
+Moving forward, in the short term we will shift our focus to using the learnings from the Extensibility project to enable extensibility in our OpenSearch Machine Learning (ML) offerings.
+The goal is to deliver a spec-based application framework where users will be able to create no-code ML-powered applications in OpenSearch and ultimately deliver a simple one-click way for users to test, build, and deploy ML-powered applications using OpenSearch.
+Additionally, before we commit to releasing this experimental feature and the SDK as generally available, we would like your feedback.
 After reading [extension documentation](https://opensearch-project.github.io/opensearch-sdk-java/), try implementing an experimental extension and give us feedback by posting in the [OpenSearch forum](https://forum.opensearch.org/) or opening issues in the [`opensearch-sdk-java` repo](https://github.com/opensearch-project/opensearch-sdk-java/).
 We can’t wait to hear from you!